Crowds pay tribute as late French cinema star Brigitte Bardot is buried in Saint-Tropez

 She became a tireless crusader for animal rights while her political sympathies shifted to the far-right National Front.
 Incendiary remarks on immigration, Islam and homosexuality saw her convicted multiple times for inciting racial hatred.

-Far-right leader Marine Le Pen was among those attending Wednesday's funeral.
-Bardot had publicly endorsed the National Front's successive leaders, Jean-Marie Le Pen and his daughter Marine, whom she once referred to as "the Joan of Arc of the 21st century".
+Far-right leader Marine Le Pen was among those attending the Jan 7 funeral.
+Bardot had publicly endorsed the National Front’s successive leaders, Jean-Marie Le Pen and his daughter Marine, whom she once referred to as “the Joan of Arc of the 21st century”.

 After the funeral, Bardot was buried in strict privacy in a cemetery in the glitzy town where she lived for much of her later life behind high walls, surrounded by a menagerie of cats, dogs and horses.